HG launch 32.927172° -105.885840° Alamogordo, NM 7,013' MSL

 For PG pilots Flying during the late fall and winter is the ideal time to fly DC.
 Thermals are gentle and the ridge soaring conditions are delightful.
 Pilots can fly the ridge all day and enjoy a glass off above the city of Alamogordo.
 A dusting of snow can add to the enchantment of flying Dry Canyon.

 HG launch area on January 27, 2010.
+Lee Boone is getting ready to launch.
 The LZ in Alamogordo was warm.

 Being blown over the back is dangerous so pilots should always be watching their speed over the ground.

 Always watch the clouds east of launch and do not launch if you see rain falling west of the Cloudcroft ridge.
 Watch the weather while flying and be prepared to land immediately if overdevelopment begins.
 Weather dangers that are from the west can be observed by looking for the white sands kicking up in the air.
 Thank you, Robin Hastings, for this important tip.